Akanoa/Router/readme.md

     // then create the router with custom configuration
     $router = new Router($configuration);

+#### Get router instance

+You can also get a Router instance through a static call, with or without custom configuration

+    $router = Router::getInstance($configuration);

+When you want to destroy this instance to create a new one, just

+    Router::destroy();

 ### How to define routes

 A route is a group of three properties: